jbcodeforce/vuejs-studies/docs/vuetify.md

   </v-card-actions>
   ```

-* Clean the layout: set the card width to  400px, add spacing to the top and centering it Vuetify CSS utility
-classes mt-5 (i.e., margin top 5 units) and mx-a (i.e., horizontal margin auto).
-The spacing between login and the username input is also a little large
+* Clean the layout: set the card width to  400px, add spacing to the top and centering it Vuetify CSS utility classes mt-5 (i.e., margin top 5 units) and mx-a (i.e., horizontal margin auto).
+The spacing between login and the username input is also a little large.
 * Add `v-spacer` and `v-divider`.
-* Toggle Password Visibility: add a data property of showPassword, and use the `v-bind` directive to determine
-whether the type of the field will be text or password
+* Toggle Password Visibility: add a data property of showPassword, and use the `v-bind` directive to determine whether the type of the field will be text or password

   ```html
   <v-text-field